varshaKumari-stack/Backend-Cohort/Day6/Readme.md

 # Day6 - Notes API (Express + MongoDB)

+## Backend-Cohort Notes API (Day 6)

+This project is a simple backend to perform CRUD basics for notes using Express + MongoDB.

 A simple Notes REST API built using **Express** and **Mongoose**.

 ## Features